 CODE OF CONDUCT

-- Conduct the business of the organization according to standards established by the Board of Directors, as described in the By-Laws and in this Code of Conduct.
+- Conduct business according to standards established by the Alliance Board of Directors.

 Persons who sit for a CHCP examination shall: